Keyfactor/sample-custom-orchestratorjob/README.md

 This call will retrieve the concatenated parameter values passed back from the executed job in step 4 back to the Keyfactor Command database.
 Passing contextualized data back from the job to Command can be useful in a case where further processing needs to occur after the job completed based on the results of the job.  a [completion handler](https://github.com/Keyfactor/keyfactor-sample-jobcompletionhandler) would be an example of such a use case.

 The `JobHistoryId` needed to execute this API endpoint can be retrieved from the orchestrator log itself.
 The `Sample Custom Job Type` extension writes the job history id to the orchestrator log prefixed by `***** Job History ID`.
 If you search for this string in the log, you will find the relevant numeric `Job History Id`.

+## Understanding the Sample

+As stated previously, this sample performs the basic task of logging the data passed into it and then sending that data (in concatenated string form) back to Keyfactor Command for persistence.
+It consists of one code file, SampleCustomJob.cs, which is commented with numbered comments.
+Those numbers correspond to the notes below.

+1. NuGet packages Keyfactor.Orchestrators.IOrchestratorJobExtensions and Keyfactor.Logging are necessary for this sample along with all other Custom Job Type extensions.
+The package source for these packages is `https://nuget.pkg.github.com/Keyfactor/index.json` residing on GitHub's package server within the Keyfactor organization.
+2. See #1
+3. All Custom Job Type extensions will implement the Keyfactor.Orchestrator.Extensions.ICustomJobExtension interface.
+This interface contains one method that needs to be implemented - `ProcessJob(JobConfiguration config, SubmitCustomUpdate submitCustomUpdate)`.
+4. The ExtensionName property needs to be implemented as well, but the value can be left blank.
+5. The ProcessJob method is the one method from ICustomJobExtension that needs to be implemented.
+ProcessJob has 2 arguments - JobConfiguration and SubmitCustomUpdate.
+JobConfiguration contains all input information about the job, including and most importantly, the 4 input parameter values passed into the job.
+SubmitCustomUpdate contains an `Invoke` method that allows a string value to be passed back to Keyfactor Command and persisted.
+This method is where the business logic of your custom job type extension will reside.
+6. This section retrieves the 4 parameter values from the JobProperties Dictionary passed into the job from the API call in step 4 above.
+7. The 4 passed parameter values are written to the orchestrator log found at `{Keyfactor Universal Orchestrator installation folder}/logs/Log.txt`.
+Job then reports back "Success" to Keyfactor Command.
+8. Error handling logic as well as reporting back "Failure" to Keyfactor Command.